NdutaMesty/Pizza_Assignment/README.md

 Create a class named Pizza that stores information about a single pizza.
-It should contain the following informations about a pizza :
+It should contain the following information about a pizza :
-1. A private instance variables to store :
+1. A private instance variables to store:

-● The size of the pizza (either small , medium, large )
+* The size of the pizza (either small , medium, large)
-● The number of cheese toppings ,
+* The number of cheese toppings ,
-● The number of pepperoni toppings,
+* The number of pepperoni toppings,
-● The number of ham toppings
+* The number of ham toppings

 2. Constructor(s) that set all of the instance variables.
 3. A public method named calcCost( ) that returns a double that is the cost of the pizza.
 Pizza cost is determined by:

-● Small: 10ghc + 4ghc per topping
+* Small: 10ghc + 4ghc per topping
-● Medium: 14ghc + 4ghc per topping
+* Medium: 14ghc + 4ghc per topping
-● Large: 16ghc + 4ghc per topping
+* Large: 16ghc + 4ghc per topping

 4. public method named getDescription( ) that returns a String containing the pizza size, quantity of each topping.